- The Myth: More Ad Spend = More AI Visibility

 - Frequently Asked Questions

 Paying for Google Ads does not make AI platforms more likely to recommend your business.
 AI citations and paid search ads operate on entirely different infrastructure with separate ranking signals.
 Your $5,000 monthly ad spend is invisible to ChatGPT.
+Claim your free 30-minute strategy call before your market fills.

-Get Your Free Blind Spot Report →The Myth: More Ad Spend = More AI Visibility
+The Myth: More Ad Spend = More AI Visibility

 The logic seems reasonable on the surface.
 You pay Google for visibility.
 Google is the biggest search engine.
 AI must be pulling from Google somehow.
 So if you spend more on Google Ads, AI should be more aware of your business.
 Right?
+Text our team at (213) 444-2229 with your situation and we will tell you the truth in plain language.

+Wrong.
+Here is why the thinking falls apart.
 Google Ads appear as paid placements at the top of search results.
 When the ad campaign ends, the placement disappears.
 AI platforms like ChatGPT and Perplexity do not crawl Google Ads.
 They crawl the open web, reading organic content, reviews, directories, and authoritative mentions.
 Your ad is a rented billboard.
 AI is reading the library.

 Think of it this way: paying for a newspaper ad does not change what the encyclopedia says about you.
 Google Ads and AI recommendations exist in different worlds entirely.
+AI citation optimization, also called AEO or LLM visibility, lives in the encyclopedia layer — not the billboard layer.

 AI does not read your ads.
 It reads your authority.
 No amount of ad spend can substitute for genuine expertise signals across the web.

 Google Ads buy temporary visibility on Google search results.
 AI citations come from permanent authority signals across the open web.
 These are fundamentally different systems with no overlap.
+Lock in your exclusive territory now — one operator per market.

-Check Your AI Visibility Score →How AI Platforms Actually Source Recommendations
+How AI Platforms Actually Source Recommendations

-Run Your Free Authority Check →Google Ads vs. AI Optimization: Side by Side
+Google Ads vs. AI Optimization: Side by Side

-| Factor | Google Ads | AI Optimization |
+| Factor | Google Ads | AI Optimization (AEO) |

 |---|---|---|